 Precourse Evaluation, Recordkeeping, and Feedback

-WSI Courses by Water Safety Guy use a 4×6 index card as a kind of skill checklist.
+Page 3 in the WSI Course Syllabus explains how each candidate fills out a 4×6 index card.
 These index cards are used to track attendance, record precourse evaluations and class assignments, and give feedback to candidates.
 The cards are arranged alphabetically so that a candidate can be quickly found or the class can be divided among 2 or more ITs.

 After everyone’s strokes have been evaluated, the index cards can be handed back to each candidate so they can see how they scored and what strokes they can improve.
 A sample index card (evaluation side) is shown below:

 This section includes fact sheets and information for the main courses WSIs can teach.